gmontoya/lilac/README.md

 `$ ./loadDataSingleEndpointContainers.sh`

-The endpoints have been set up in ports 8900 (for diseasome, a federation with 10 endpoints)
+The endpoints have been set up with port 8900 (for diseasome, a federation with 10 endpoints)

 * Testing the endpoints have been set up well